Near Woodside in San Mateo County, California — The American West (Pacific Coastal)

 Town of Searsville

-Here stood the lumberman’s village of Searsville whose first settler, John Sears, came in 1854.
+Here stood the lumbermans village of Searsville whose first settler, John Sears, came in 1854.
 Across the road westerly from this monument stood a hotel.
 The school, store, blacksmith shop, and dwellings were to the southeast.
 Some on the site of the present lake and others overlooking it.
 Buildings were removed in 1891, as water rose behind the new dam.

 Erected 1952 by The Board of Supervisors of San Mateo County in cooperation with the San Mateo County Historical Society (June 8, 1952).
 (Marker Number 474.)

 Location.
 37° 24.159′ N, 122° 14.715′ W. Marker is near Woodside, California, in San Mateo County.
-Marker is at the intersection of Sand Hill Road and Portola Road, on the left when traveling east on Sand Hill Road.
+It is at the intersection of Sand Hill Road and Portola Road, on the left when traveling east on Sand Hill Road.
 Touch for map.
 Marker is in this post office area: Redwood City CA 94062, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-First Saw Mill (approx. 0.6 miles away); The Chinese Walls (approx. one mile away); Folger Stable c.1905 (approx. one mile away); Our Lady of the Wayside (approx. 1.4 miles away); Hallidie Tramway (approx. 1.6 miles away); Portola Primary School (approx. 1.7 miles away); Independence Hall (approx. 1.8 miles away); Pioneer Hotel (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: First Saw Mill (approx. 0.6 miles away); The Chinese Walls (approx. one mile away); Folger Stable c.1905 (approx. one mile away); Our Lady of the Wayside (approx. 1.4 miles away); Hallidie Tramway (approx. 1.6 miles away); Portola Primary School (approx. 1.7 miles away); Independence Hall (approx. 1.8 miles away); Pioneer Hotel (approx. 1.8 miles away).
 Touch for a list and map of all markers in Woodside.

 Also see . . .